Around The Worlds

 Step 6: Complete 3-4 sets of 8-12 repetitions

-Step 1: Stand next to the cable machine
+Step 1: To perform a leaning lateral raise, start by standing next to the cable machine

 Step 2: Hold a dumbbell in the hand farthest away from the cables